 DRY TO WET SEASON TRANSITION

-The beginning and end of the rains varies each year, but generally this period is the wettest time of the year.
-This wet season is often characterised by overcast skies, consecutive days of rain, and relatively strong winds.
-Water clarity is also quite poor.
+The beginning and end of the rains varies each year, but generally, this period is the wettest time of the year.
+Travel to and from lodges is potentially difficult at times.
+This wet season is often characterised by overcast skies and consecutive days of rain.

 DRY SEASON